25 Awesome at-Home Raspberry Pi Project Ideas

 The steps will be pretty much the same:

-A real handyman made the tutorial, if this is not your case, remember that speakers on the port jack and a plastic box will work as well.
+A real handyman made this tutorial, if this is not your case (just like me), remember that speakers on the port jack and a plastic box will work just as well ;-).

 Source: Instructables